inventhouse/statemachine/sled.md

     - pull styling out into its own importable module
     - `--styled` to force styling even when piped

+- change trace to take a format so we can use things like `{s.dim}`
 - wrap `--more-help` - hard to make this right

 - DONE: case-insensitive match and search actions